RaduCorcodel/4-to-1_BALUN/README.md

 # Experiments with 4:1 BALUNs for Ham Radio
 I set off to make a few comparative tests between combinations of core size, core material, wire winding pattern and specialized wire to use in a 4:1 BALUN transformer for HF in the Ham Radio bands.
 The results are shown as return loss and impedance plot on a Smith chart, plotted on the same Vector Network Analyzer, in the same calibration session, within the span of a few hours.
 The results and a brief discussion is shown at the end of the page, along with a practical field implementation of the best performing transformer combination.

-## Experimenting with wiring style
+## Experimenting with different wiring styles
 ### Core size T114
 ![Core T114](img/IMG_7124.jpg)